nbrandaleone-aws/act/README.md

 # act
 Appmesh Configuration Terminal.
-A tool to help with App Mesh set-up configuration.
+A tool to help with AWS App Mesh set-up and configuration.